dobrakmato/pexel-platform/README.md

 BungeePatcher
 --------
-**BungeePatcher** does replace original **BugneeSecurityManager** in jar with custom one.
+**BungeePatcher** does replace original **BugneeSecurityManager** in BungeeCord.jar with custom one.
 This is done because Bungee's security manager does not allows calling many functions that **Master** parts requires (Scheduling, Threading, Network stuff).

 ### Usage
 - Just drop *bungeepatcher.jar* to folder containing your *BungeeCord.jar* file and run patcher using command `java -jar bungeepatcher.jar`.